justeslam/offsec2/notes/outtakes.md

 - Always collect NTLM hashes, there are times where PTH will work while a password won't
 - When you're using BloodHound, add groups that you're in as owned.
 It'll unlock more avenues.
 Do some manual research as to what nested groups you are in (MemberOf), and go for WriteDacl if given an option.
 Go to group membership node info on BloodHound to do
 - If there's an url input box or something, query both the localhost 127.0.0.1 and yourself.. intercept and test what it does.
 In this base, I found an extra directory that I didn't uncover with fuzzing.
 You could also upload something and trigger it by putting the url as the localhost directed at the reverse file in th e appropriate directory.
 Maybe find what it returns when you put the localhost and then traverse directories from there.
 You could also save the request as a file and fuzz for directories from there with ffuf, or fuzz for ports.
-- Reset the machines after your scan, even scanning nmap twice as it'll miss sometimes
+- Reset the machines after your scan, even scanning nmap twice as it'll miss sometimesUsername:
 - Check for software and version numbers in exiftool
 - If you start seeing sqli error stuff, start intercepting requests and seeing if parameters are defined in the response.
 Also, look for sqli on the web for the software version.
 - Make sure your slashes ('/', '\') are right when you're running commands, especially impacket